|

 that the initial batons ordered by the Reichschancellery

 from Godet for the mass promotion were indeed real silver, and if so would require a silver content marking.
-Additional batons acquired later were
+I suspect they

-instead likely stamped silver metal or cupal with a
+batons acquired later were instead likely stamped silver metal or cupal with a silver wash.
+Much like how some of the higher awards

-lesser quality wear copy.
-Again, this is speculation based on observation and
+copy.
+Again, this is speculation based on observation and the survival of the

-As with most militaria from this age, we are left making assumptions
+militaria from this age, we are left making assumptions based on what little

-based on what little information we have to work with.
+information we have to work with.
+When encountered,

-When encountered, 800 marked batons should still be approached with caution.
+800 marked batons should still be approached with caution.

 |